jefdaj/gander/README.md

 to check file integrity with `git annex fsck`.

-Here is what the whole process might look like in a very simple case where you have three duplicate text files each in two drives, `thumbdrive` and `WD My Book`:
+Here is what the whole process might look like in a very simple case where you have three duplicate text files each in two drives, `thumbdrive` and `WD My Book`.
 First, start a repo:

 ```